Matex600/Battle-of-Grunwald/README.md

 The purpose of my project is to create a front-end only website for an event in history, which is regarded as an important battle in the history of Poland and Lithuania.
 My target audience for this project are users interested in the medieval history of the region.

+## User Stories
+* New users looking to improve their knowledge of the event.

+    1.

+* Returning users
 ### I have included the following for my target audience

 * A landing page with facts, images and information